CDLUC3/dmsp_backend_prototype/README.md

 Pagination queries use the `queryWithPagination` function on the `MySqlModel` class (as opposed to the `query` function).

-Refer to the `AffiliationSearchResult.search` or `User.search` functions for examples of how to structure your query.
+Refer to the `AffiliationSearchResult.search` or `VersionedTemplateSearchResult.search` functions for examples of how to structure your query.

 ### Errors